Zimmelman/rzmds/README.md

 ## paired-comparison data to coordinates

 we use some routines in numpy and the mds toolkit to generate coordinates for paired-comparison distances.

+## viewers for Web Browser, Mac, iPhone, iPad, AppleTV, Apple Vision Pro on the App Store.

+Our viewers are simple, some source code is available on github in robzim github.